 That’s the problem.

 Your passion is not necessarily a product.
-Your artistic expression is not a commodity you can put a price on.
+Your artistic expression is not, by default, a commodity you can put a price on.

 You get paid for work.
 You do not ‘deserve’ to get paid for your art in and of itself.